The Eerie Viking Art of Johan Egerkrans

 This is a very fun game for two players that is based on Norse mythology and also illustrated by Johan Egerkrans.
 The premise of the game is that every morning Odin sends his ravens, Huginn and Muninn, across the world to bring back news of what life is like on Earth.
 They’re a little competitive.
 Players have to race through the (beautifully illustrated) landscape in opposite directions to be the first to return to Odin.
 It’s simple and quick to play, strategic and enjoyable, and very pretty – the high quality cards and wooden raven pieces add to its charm.

-These books form part of my very extensive wizardry and magic bookshelf, which I might do a tour of later on if you’re interested – let me know in the comments below.
+These books form part of my very extensive wizardry and magic bookshelf, for which I have done a video tour if you’re interested in more of these types of books.

-The books are currently available at Amazon but are very expensive, and they are also on preorder for half the price at book depository due out in July of 2019, but for me it was cheapest to buy them directly from Grimfrost.
-I’ve added links to all of these above, and I suggest you check out the different options to see which is best for your location if you’re interested in getting a copy for yourself.
+For me it was cheapest to buy the books directly from Grimfrost.
+But I’ve added links to several locations above, and I suggest you check out the different options to see which is best for your location if you’re interested in getting a copy for yourself.